grafana/loki/fluentd/fluent-plugin-grafana-loki/README.md

 ### output format
 Loki is intended to index and group log streams using only a small set of labels.
 It is not intended for full-text indexing.
 When sending logs to Loki the majority of log message will be sent as a single log "line".

-There are 3 configurations settings to control the output format.
+There are few configurations settings to control the output format.
  - extra_labels: (default: nil) set of labels to include with every Loki stream. eg `{"env":"dev", "datacenter": "dc1"}`
+ - remove_keys: (default: nil) comma separated list of needless record keys to remove.
+All other keys will be placed into the log line
  - label_keys: (default: "job,instance") comma separated list of keys to use as stream labels.
 All other keys will be placed into the log line
  - line_format: format to use when flattening the record to a log line.
 Valid values are "json" or "key_value".
 If set to "json" the log line sent to Loki will be the fluentd record (excluding any keys extracted out as labels) dumped as json.
 If set to "key_value", the log line will be each item in the record concatenated together (separated by a single space) in the format `<key>=<value>`.
  - drop_single_key: if set to true and after extracting label_keys a record only has a single key remaining, the log line sent to Loki will just be the value of the record key.

 ### Buffer options